kavli-ntnu/dj-docs/docs/imaging/dlc.rst

 * ``DLCTrackingType``

-  Determines which kinds of session (e.g. a 1D wheel session vs a 2D open field session) will be processed beyond the ``TrackingRaw`` table.
-At present, only `*openfield* sessions are supported.
+  Determines which kinds of recording (e.g. a 1D wheel recording vs a 2D open field recording) will be processed beyond the ``TrackingRaw`` table.
+At present, only `*openfield* recording are supported.

 * ``DLCModel``